-- To define a common language for customers and suppliers through the publication of LOPs - Through the application of NE 100, to optimize workflows between these partners and within their own organizations in engineering, development and purchasing processes, among others - To reduce transaction costs
+- To define a common language for customers and suppliers through the publication of LOPs. - Through the application of NE 100, to optimize workflows between these partners and within their own organizations in engineering, development and purchasing processes, among others. - To reduce transaction costs.

 The process of international standardization of NE 100's content with IEC is underway.
-Firstly, cooperation was arranged between PROLIST and ISA taking the ISA Spec-Sheet 20 into account.
-Secondly, an IEC working group was established to bring the PROLIST LOPs up to an international standard (IEC 61987-10 and -11).
+Firstly, cooperation was arranged between PROLIST and ISA taking the ISA SpecSheet TR20 into account.
+Secondly, an IEC working group was established to bring the PROLIST LOPs up to international standards.
+Part 10 of IEC 61987 is already available.
+The IEC working group is working now on Part 11 and further parts.